On Opial's Lemma: Introduction

+We now summarize some key results in the following table.
+Here $(x_n)_\nnn$ is a sequence in $X$ and $C$ is a nonempty subset of $X$.
+We denote the sets of weak and strong cluster points of $(x_n)_\nnn$ by $\mathcal{W}$ and $\mathcal{S}$, respectively. { When $C$ is closed and convex, then} we denote the strong cluster points of $(P_Cx_n)_\nnn$ by $\mathcal{S}((P_Cx_n)_\nnn)$; in addition, the (well-defined) asymptotic center (see \cref{d:ac} below) of $(x_n)_\nnn$ with respect to $C$ is denoted by $\widehat{c}$.
 Let us explain how one reads the table: The first column lists a possible additional assumption.
 The second and third column present the strongest conclusions under this extra assumption.
 We write ``same'' in the third column if the Opial conclusion is identical to the \fejer\ conclusion, and ``when'' when the additional assumption is required to reach the same conclusion.
 The fourth column proves pointers to the relevant conclusion in the Opial case.

 The sharpness of our results is illustrated by various examples provided in this paper.

 The remainder of the paper is organized as follows.
 In \cref{s:two}, we provide basic properties of Opial sequences.
 After reviewing results on the asymptotic center, we study the projections of Opial sequences in \cref{s:three}.
 Finally, the notation we employ is fairly standard and largely follows \cite{BC2017} to which we also refer the reader for background material.